Traditional EMT Program

 Fully Accredited

-NEMSA is now fully accredited by the Commission on Accreditation of Allied Health Education Programs and collaborates with South Louisiana Community College and Texas A&M Engineering Extension Service to educate EMTs and paramedics for agencies throughout the United States.
+NEMSA is fully accredited by the Commission on Accreditation of Allied Health Education Programs and collaborates with South Louisiana Community College and Texas A&M Engineering Extension Service to educate EMTs and paramedics for agencies throughout the United States.